EIA Civic Engagement

 Weekly Volunteer Service Opportunities

-Monkton World Language Program: Volunteers still needed this semester.
+Monkton World Language Program: Volunteers needed

 Apply to the Flex Fund to finance your initiatives!

 Whether it is transportation expenses, pumpkins to carve with Porter hospital residents, or turkeys to cook at the local shelter, we want to help you serve others.
 Visit go/funding to find our application under Civic Engagement Funding.
 Email email@example.com for more information.

 “Like” EIA Civic Engagement’s Facebook page here to receive opportunities and updates!

 Questions?
 If you have questions about any of these volunteer opportunities or want to learn more ways to get involved in the local community, contact Ashley Calkins, Community Engagement Coordinator, firstname.lastname@example.org, 802.443.3099